patrsc/pydantic-string-url/README.md

 Those replacement types are based on strings, so they are also a `str`, preserve the original input string and use the same validation functions as their Pydantic counterparts.
+You can still use the replacement type's `.url` property to access the original Pydantic URL type.

 See also the discussions here:
 - https://github.com/pydantic/pydantic/issues/7186